 - The Accreditation Council for Pharmacy Education (ACPE) which has granted the Doctor of Pharmacy (Pharm.D.) program accreditation status through June 2025.

-- The Southern Association of Colleges and Schools (SACS) reaffirmed the University’s accreditation in 2028.
+- The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) reaffirmed the University’s accreditation in 2018.

 Learn more about our Pharm.D.
 Program Quality Indicators, including:

 - Graduation rates

 Situated in the heart of The University of Texas at Austin campus, the college primarily makes its home in the two-building pharmacy complex.